Article 17E.

 (4) Repealed by Session Laws 2021-180, s.
 7.57(a), effective November 18, 2021.

-(4a) Limited license. – A three‑year nonrenewable license issued to an individual who meets the requirements of this subdivision.
+(4a) (Applicable July 1, 2024) Limited license. - A three-year renewable license issued to an individual who meets the requirements of this subdivision.
 A limited license shall only be requested by the local board of education currently employing or seeking to employ the individual and shall be used for continued employment only in that local school administrative unit.
 The State Board shall not require individuals to demonstrate preparation through achieving a prescribed minimum score on a standardized examination for a limited license.
 To receive a limited license, one of the following shall be met:

 a.
 In-state licensee. - Both of the following are met: